lbl-srg/obc/specification/source/sequenceDocumentation.rst

 This section describes how a English language description of a sequence could be exported from the CDL implementation.
-This will allow libraries and also users to build up repositories of control sequences for which an English language specification can be exported without having to have a template Word document (which generally does not exist for this use case).
+This will allow developers and users to build libraries of control sequences for which an English language specification can be exported without having to have a template Word document (which generally does not exist for this use case).

+Two different representations will be supported:

+1. *Specifications for sequences of operations.* These specifications expresses the intent of the designer for the sequence.
+   They contain text in the form of requirements, such as "The controller shall track the room temperature set point by ...".
+   In the buildings industry, these are generally vague and ambiguous.
+This leads to a situation where the contractor implements sequences that do not satisfy the designer's intent.
+   However, if encoded in a library that has been tested, such vagueness can be avoided.
+2. *Documentation of the as-implemented sequences.* These typically serve the operator, and may contain text such as "The controller tracks the room temperature set point by ...".
+   This type of formulation is also what is typically used to document the implementation of sequences in the Modelica Buildings Library.

-While control sequence submittal typically contain additional requirements that are not part of the sequence description, such as what energy code to follow or what type of valve to be used, such information can be integrated manually by the user.
+Control sequences of the form 1) typically contain additional requirements that are not part of the sequence description, such as what energy code to follow.
+We postulate that such information can be added by the designer in a section that may proceed or follow the actual sequence implementation, unless a sequence is specifically designed for a certain energy code.
 Thus, the here described export will document only the sequences, which can then be combined by the user with other documentation.

-To export sequence descriptions, we introduce a new optional annotation ``annotation(__CDL(Documentation(info=STRING)))`` where ``STRING`` is an html formatted string that contains the sequence description.
+To export sequence specifications of the form 1), we introduce a new optional annotation ``annotation(__CDL(SequenceSpecification(info=STRING)))`` where ``STRING`` is an html formatted string that contains the sequence specification.
-E.g., the annotation is in the same format as the CDL annotation ``annotation((Documentation(info=STRING))``.
+E.g., the annotation is in the same format as the CDL annotation ``annotation(Documentation(info=STRING)``.
-The new optional annotation is introduced solely for the purpose that in the buildings industry, control specifications use a different form than what is usually used in Modelica.
+The new optional annotation is introduced solely for the purpose that in the buildings industry, control specifications use a different form than what is usually used in Modelica, i.e., to address the differences between 1) and 2) above.
-I.e., Modelica documentation describe what a sequence does, whereas for construction documents, the sequence description must follow the structure dictated by the Construction Specification Institute (CSI) and the American Institute of Architects (AIA) because they become legal documents.
+I.e., Modelica documentation describe what a sequence does, whereas for sequence specifications, the sequence description must follow the structure dictated by the Construction Specification Institute (CSI) and the American Institute of Architects (AIA) because they become legal documents.